lorenzwalthert/strcode/README.md

 ##      YourProcess02 {ProcessID02 provone:Process}                         ####
 ```

-The RDF diagram of this structure based on `igraph` looks like:
+A graphical representation of the RDF for this structure based on `igraph` looks like:

 <img src="https://github.com/XiaoliangJiang/strcode/blob/semantics/demos/Multiple%20Child%20entities.png" width="300px" />